WillDiego/cse15l-lab-reports/LabReport3.md

 technical/biomed/1471-2091-2-12.txt:        microbial pathogen outbreak, inspired a governmental ban on technical/biomed/1472-6963-3-1.txt:          after the ban, noncitizens must not receive public
 ```
 The `-w` is a command that only takes instances of the whole word not occurances inside of a word.
-This can be seen in the example:
+This can be seen in the example because only the word ban shows up not other words such as banana.
+As shown earlier there were infact files in the biomed folder that contained the words banana so this shows that only the word that is only `ban` is shown.
 ```
 $ grep "ban" -w technical/911report/*.txt
 technical/911report/chapter-13.3.txt:                they concluded that killing Bin Ladin did not violate the assassination ban